savino9/face-rec/README.md

 - __What does your product look like?
 List each view, their purpose, and how they work__

-The information on each user will include the id, name, email and password.
-After the user has submitted the url will be detecteded: faces and more information about it such as gender, age and multicultural appearance.
+The information on each user will include the id, name, email and password.\
+After the user has submitted the url a face will be detected (if it exists) and more information about it such as gender, age and multicultural appearance.

 ## **ROUTES**
 Virtual DNA will be __highly accessible__ and incredibly __user friendly__, the